Cloudxtreme/cloudron-cli/README.md

 ## Tests

-The tests work against a Cloudron directly and can be run with
+The tests can run against a Cloudron as follows:
 ```
 CLOUDRON=<domain> USERNAME=<username> PASSWORD=<password> mocha tests/
 ```